logzio/jmx2graphite/README.md

 jmx2graphite is a one liner tool for polling JXM and writes into Graphite (every 30 seconds by default).
 You install & run it on every machine you want to poll its JMX.

+Currently it has two flavors:
-Currently it only reads JMX from a jolokia agent running on a JVM, since exposing JMX is the simplest and easiest through Jolokia agent (1 liner - see below).
+1. Docker image which reads JMX from a jolokia agent running on a JVM, since exposing JMX is the simplest and easiest through Jolokia agent (1 liner - see below).
+2. Run as a java agent, and get metrics directly from MBean Platform

 The reporting to graphite is done through the Pickle protocol, hence by default port 2004, since it's more efficient.